 As private equity and institutional capital increasingly enter the education space, understanding these financial benchmarks is crucial.
 Investors must consider enrolment, governance, fee structure, and operational model to gauge both risk and upside potential.

-For those considering international school investment or acquisition, EBITDA is not just a number, it’s the gateway to understanding the real financial health and sustainability of the school business model.
+For those considering international school investment or acquisition, EBITDA is not just a number; it’s the gateway to understanding the real financial health and sustainability of the school business model.

 If you’re exploring opportunities to invest in or acquire high-performing international schools, GSE (Global Services in Education) offers unrivalled expertise in school setup, investment advisory, and M&A strategy.